Strengthening Scientific Integrity

 Science does not have a political agenda.
 As we move forward with policy to better our country and scientific enterprise, we must ensure that federal scientists and agencies are able to do their work free of political interference.

 When science is done well, it is because trained professionals can follow the data and subject their findings to rigorous peer review.
 The scientific breakthroughs of the past year, including the COVID-19 vaccines, have shown the remarkable accomplishments our scientists can achieve when they are supported, work together, and make science-based decisions.

 - Introduced legislation to ensure qualified scientists leading our nation’s critical agencies.
 Under current law, the National Oceanic and Atmospheric Administration’s (NOAA) Chief Scientist is appointed by the president and given a broad outline of their duties, but details on the qualifications of who would be eligible to serve as Chief Scientist or how the Chief Scientist establishes standards within NOAA’s scientific endeavors are lacking.
 H.R.
-3952, the NOAA Chief Scientist Act, introduced by Chairwoman Mikie Sherrill (D-NJ) of the subcommittee on Environment, would provide greater clarity on the qualifications of the presidentially-appointed Chief Scientist, and direct the Chief Scientist to establish and enforce high scientific integrity standards within NOAA and to provide yearly public reports on NOAA’s scientific work.
+3952, the NOAA Chief Scientist Act, introduced by Chairwoman Mikie Sherrill (D-NJ) of the subcommittee on Environment, would provide greater clarity on the qualifications to be considered for a NOAA Administrator-selected Chief Scientist, require the Chief Scientist to adhere to and enforce high scientific integrity standards within NOAA and to provide yearly public reports on NOAA’s scientific work.

 - Introduced legislation that sets clear, enforceable standards for federal agencies and federally-funded research to keep public science independent from political or special interest meddling.
 The Scientific Integrity Act, introduced on February 3, 2021 by Congressman Paul Tonko (D-NY), would help prevent undue influence over federal science.
 The Committee has long sought unified standards across federal agencies to protect science from political or special interest.